news

 Suzuki’s spiraling sound visions are geared for heightened states of listening-and-being, often working with loud, high-droning electric and acoustic instruments, synthesis, tape, oscillators, and other elements necessary to spin her auditory transmissions.
 Her long time interests in third-ear tone psychedelia and acoustic phenomena inform her live performances, recordings, and installation works.
 Her recent projects explore the rudimentary use of auditory distortion products, combining very-high-frequencies, long durations, and alternate tunings.

-Suzuki’s background in electronic music and instrument making is diverse, including her autodidactic productions of electronic instruments for her (now defunct) project/company, Magic Echo Music from 2008-2013.
+Suzuki’s background in electronic music and instrument making is diverse, including her autodidactic productions of electronic instruments for her (now defunct) project, Magic Echo Music, from 2008-2013.
 Her custom and small run instruments have been utilized by musicians around the globe and most venerably by Hiroshi Hasegawa (C.C.C.C., Astro).
-Suzuki has taught at the Center for Contemporary Music at Mills College and is a lecturer at Santa Clara University on the cultural and material history of sound reproduction and its effects on global musical practice, and twentieth century electronic music history.
+Suzuki has taught at the Center for Contemporary Music at Mills College and is a lecturer on the cultural and material history of sound reproduction and its effects on global musical practice at Santa Clara University.